 6.27.9.
 Other requirements

 6.27.9.1.
-The answer-back signal shall be provided by approved lighting and light-signalling devices according to the UN Regulation [and exterior courtesy lamps] whose maximum luminous intensity does not exceed [700] cd [on or above the HH line] [with the exception of front and rear fog lamps and stop lamps].
+The answer-back signal shall be provided by approved lighting and light-signalling devices according to the UN Regulation and exterior courtesy lamps where in both cases, the maximum luminous intensity does not exceed 700 cd.
+However, front and rear fog lamps and stop lamps are not permitted to be used.

 Compliance with this requirement shall be demonstrated by the applicant, using a test report or other means of verification accepted by the Type Approval Authority.
 The information shall be indicated in the communication form.

 6.27.9.2.
-The answer-back signal may only be activated automatically in conjunction with the locking and unlocking of the door(s), the opening and closing of the doors, the detection of the vehicle user approaching with the key and in accordance with other conditions prescribed as conditions similar to this stated by the manufacturer.
+The answer-back signal may only be activated automatically in conjunction with the locking and unlocking of the door(s), the opening and closing of the doors, the detection of the vehicle user approaching the vehicle and in accordance with other conditions prescribed as conditions similar to this stated by the manufacturer.

-6.27.9.3.
+6.27.9.3 The answer back signal may flash and/or vary in luminous intensity and/or apparent surface.

+6.27.9.4.
 The duration of the optical indication of the answer-back signal shall not exceed [3] seconds."